modbase/laravel-multi-tenant-old/readme.md

 The comments should be pretty much self explanatory.

+**Important note:** be careful with changing the `db_prefix` when you already have added tenants to the system.
+You will be unable to delete the database of those when using the incorrect prefix!

 ### Tenants

 Each tenant must have its own directory in the `tenants` folder.
 The easiest way is to copy the complete `default` folder and rename it to e.g. `site2`.
 Inside you will find two other folders: `public` and `storage`.
 The latter will contain all the session information, cached views etc. just like in the original Laravel.
 The `public` directory contains your public data, such as CSS files, images etc. This whole process can be **automated** by using the artisan task (see below).